eladavital117/eladavital117/README.md

 👋 Hey there, I'm Elad!
-A Computer Science graduate from the Open University of Israel.
+A Software engineer and Computer Science graduate from the Open University of Israel.

 <!--
 **eladavital117/eladavital117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.